In this article

 Size of the Mortgage Loan

 “Conventional mortgages” (also known as “conforming mortgages”) fall within conforming loan amounts set by the Federal Housing Finance Agency (FHFA).
-For most counties in the US, the conforming loan limit (CLL) for 2021 is $548,250.
+For most counties in the US, the current conforming loan limit (CLL) is $726,200.

 Any local mortgage loan under this amount is considered “conventional” and can be backed (purchased) by government agencies, Fannie Mae or Freddie Mac.
 Any loan over that amount is considered a Jumbo Loan and will be subject to different mortgage rates and loan qualification standards because it presents much higher risks for the lender.